mathworks/Machine-Learning-with-MATLAB-and-Amazon-Sagemaker-Demo/README.md

 ### 1. Create a MATLAB training image

-This container is based on `mathworks/matlab` with the following changes/additions:
+This container is based on `mathworks/matlab-deps` with the following changes/additions:
 1. Runs as root (as Amazon SageMaker requires this to have access to mounted volumes)
-2. Adds Statistics and Machine Learning Toolbox and Parallel Computing Toolbox.
+2. Install MATLAB, Statistics and Machine Learning Toolbox, and Parallel Computing Toolbox.
 3. Adds `matlab-batch`
-4. Adds MATLAB code from this repository that glues the Amazon SageMaker training environment to the user supplied MATLAB.
+4. Adds MATLAB code from this repository that glues the Amazon SageMaker training environment to the user supplied MATLAB code.
-5. Provides entrypoint that installs other required products and then calls `matlab-batch`
+5. Provides entrypoint that installs any other required products and then calls `matlab-batch` to run the training code.

 To build and push the training image
 ````shell